ballerina-platform/module-ballerina-http/docs/proposals/introducing_relaxed_data_binding.md

 </div></b>

-In the `data.jsondata` package, the `Options` configuration already provides support for handling various field types in JSON data binding, accommodating scenarios with both absent fields and nil values.
+In the `data.jsondata` package, the `Options` configuration already provides support for handling various field types in JSON data binding, accommodating scenarios with both absent fields and null values.
 The `Options` record allows us to adjust how nullability and optionality are treated, making it a versatile solution for managing the differences between required and optional fields, as well as nullable and non-nullable fields.

-The `Options` record in the data.jsondata module is defined as follows:,
+The `Options` record in the `data.jsondata` module is defined as follows:,

 ```ballerina
 public type Options record {